Sycosys/MSFS-Flight-Mapper/README.md

 ## Track flight in 3D in stand alone browser app.

-Flight mapping tool is in early development and may have bugs.
-Access by clicking the flight mapping tab at top of localhost:5000 page.
+Flight mapping tool 2.0 is in early development and may have bugs.
 ## October 12, 2020: Mapping 2.0
 - **Run the App with an EXE!
 No more python requirements
 - **Rebuilt mapping based on ESRI Sceneview 3D mapping tools